 All students are housed with their own teachers and chaperones in a modern, heated dormintory with four-person bunkrooms.
 Well-balanced meals are provided by a certified cook; with advanced notice, food allergies and most special diets can be accommodated.

 Program staff are trained in subject matter and teaching techniques, as well as First Aid and CPR.
-The director of the SEA program holds Maine state teaching certification, ensuring that all instruction is curriculum based.
+The director of the SEA program holds Maine state teaching certification.
+The Education Coordinator overseeing the SEA program holds Maine state teaching certification, ensuring that all instruction is curriculum based.

 For More Information